mousepawmedia/devdocs/network/source/guides/staff.rst

 * LimeSurvey (survey.mousepawmedia.com)

-We also use IRC and Jitsi for regular communication, although these are hosted on external servers that we do not own or operate.
+We also use Skype for regular communication.

 Our network is spread across two servers.